Michelle Trachtenberg: 2011–2024: Later work and final projects

-Personal life and death
+Personal life

+In her earlier years, Trachtenberg dated actor Shawn Ashmore from 2004 to 2006, and had a brief relationship with musician Pete Wentz in 2006.

-Trachtenberg never married or had children.
-At the time of her death, she had been in a romantic relationship with her agent, Jay Cohen, for five years.
+At the time of her death, she was in a long-term relationship with talent agent Jay Cohen.
+The couple began dating in 2020 and preferred to keep their private life out of the public eye.

+Illness and death

 In early 2024, Trachtenberg addressed concerns on social media regarding her health after some people commented on her apparent weight loss and signs of jaundice.
 She reassured her followers that she was "happy and healthy".
+Trachtenberg underwent a liver transplant sometime later that year.
+Trachtenberg's Harriet the Spy co-star Rosie O'Donnell claimed she struggled with drug and alcohol abuse during her final years.

-Trachtenberg underwent a liver transplant in 2024.
-Trachtenberg died in her New York City apartment on February 26, 2025, at the age of 39.
-Authorities stated that her death was not being treated as suspicious.
-A source later reported to People that Trachtenberg talked about her health struggles with those close to her during the last year of her life.
+On February 26, 2025, Trachtenberg was found unresponsive at her New York apartment by her mother.
+Emergency medical services were called and she was pronounced dead at the scene.
+According to the New York City Police Department, foul play was not suspected in her death.
+A source later reported to People that Trachtenberg talked about her health problems with those close to her during the last year of her life.

-Trachtenberg's family, who are Jewish, objected to an autopsy for religious reasons.
-There was no suspicion of criminality so the medical examiner did not overrule this objection, stating that the cause and manner of death were undetermined.
-That April, via toxicology reports, Trachtenberg's primary cause of death was declared as complications of diabetes, which is sometimes a side effect of organ transplantation.
+After Trachtenberg's family objected to an autopsy for religious reasons, the Office of Chief Medical Examiner of the City of New York announced that the cause and manner of death were undetermined at the time.
+One month later, the office's toxicology results declared Trachtenberg's primary cause of death as complications of diabetes, which is sometimes a side effect of liver transplantation.

+Tributes

 Numerous celebrities, including Trachtenberg's Buffy the Vampire Slayer and Gossip Girl co-stars, paid tribute to her.
-Harriet the Spy co-star Rosie O'Donnell said, "I loved her very much.
+Rosie O'Donnell said, "I loved her very much.
 She struggled the last few years.
 I wish I could have helped."
+Rock band Trapt paid tribute, saying, "...easy to see how many you touched", referring to her performance in their 2004 music video for "Echo".
+On the first anniversary of her death, Sarah Michelle Gellar memorialized her by saying, "I'm one of the lucky ones who has over 30 years of memories with you.
+You may not have been with us long enough, but we will make sure everyone remembers.”